gbragafibra/whatislife/lit.md

 - Scott, D. (1973).
 Models for various type-free calculi.
 In Studies in Logic and the Foundations of Mathematics (Vol. 74, pp. 157-187).
 Elsevier.

+- Rosen, R. (1977).
+Complexity as a system property.
+International Journal Of General System, 3(4), 227-232.

 ### Calculus of indications related